cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 Taxonomies for Confluence add-on makes it faster to adapt Confluence to managing software development lifecycle, enterprise architecture, data governance, regulatory compliance, and risk management documentation.
 It lets organisations:

- * Classify Confluence pages and blog posts by specifying their type, subject and related concepts
+ * Classify Confluence pages and blog posts by setting their type, subject and related concepts
  * Use existing controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies for page and blog post classification
  * Build tables of contents using type, subject and related concepts
  * Improve search by using preferred and alternative concept labels to search for Confluence content
  * Track documentation coverage
- * Link information assets across several systems using structured data and SPARQL federated queries
+ * Integrate Confluence into knowledge graphs by linking information assets across several systems using structured data and SPARQL federated queries

 ### Frequently asked questions